cm718/tandelorianforest/README.md

 ## ⚡️ How to get started

-1.  **Download repo to your machine to run locally.**
+1.  **Download the repo to your machine to run it locally.**

-    Navigate to the folder in your terminal and first make sure all of your dependencies are in place using:
+    Navigate to the folder in your terminal and make sure all of your dependencies are installed.

     ```
     npm install